 There are other ways to give your time and some people feel a passion to serve in church in a particular way.
 If so, we’d love to hear about it.
 Please contact the vicar to talk about the possibilities.

-Firstly, thank you for the way in which you support the foodbank, we could not help the number of people we do without your invaluable support.
-Christmas is a particularly difficult time for those that find themselves in financial difficulty.
-One of the things we love to be able to do is give all our Foodbank guests a Christmas hamper goodie bag full of lovely things they can enjoy over Christmas.
+Thank you for the way in which you support the foodbank, we could not help the number of people we do without your invaluable support.

 It currently costs about £2000 per week to run St John’s with St Mary’s.
 This includes the cost of a full time vicar with housing, and we also employ a part time Youth and Children’s Team Leader, and like any charity we have costs around maintenance, utilities and heating.
 Our church hall provides us with some income, but we are still “subsidised” by the generosity of other Christians in other parts of London as we are not yet paying our own way as a church.